Chartwell Mansion: History

 The house was designed by Sumner Spaulding in 1933 in the style of a French chateau.
 It was built for engineer and contractor Lynn Atkinson, who commissioned the property for his wife.
 She found it "pretentious", so the couple never lived there.
-The house, located on 10 acres (4 hectares), with gardens designed by Henri Samuel, later was owned by Arnold Kirkeby and then Jerry Perenchio.
+The house, decorated by Henri Samuel, is located on 10 acres (4 hectares).
+The gardens, designed by François Goffinet, feature cascades, ponds, a grove, a tennis court, swimming pools and pavilions.
+The estate later was owned by Arnold Kirkeby and then Jerry Perenchio.

-In 2019, the mansion was reported to have been sold to Lachlan Murdoch for about $150 million, which was the highest sale price for any house in California history.
+In 2019 the mansion was sold to Lachlan Murdoch for about $150 million, which was the highest sale price for any house in California history.